 Molson Golden – 1.5 (10/10/10)

 Had a Molson today…a miserable beer these days.
 What’s happened to Canadian beer?
 Ick – Bud tastes pretty good compared to this.
 Given you’re paying a premium for this over Bud, Coors, and Miller it should really be, um better…but its not.
-Save your money and get PBR.
+Save your money and get a PBR.

 Negra Modelo – 3.0 (06/22/13)